 Navigational headwaters of the Mississippi River, Grand Rapids (pop.
-10,869) is a small Frank Capra-esque kind of place, known for its 4 large in-town lakes (there are over 1,000 in this part of the state) and a great bridge over the river.
-The town—which is proud of its recent rating as the 49th Best Small Town in America—can be a bit confusing in its layout, but its compact size makes sightseeing manageable.
+11,222) is a small Frank Capra-esque kind of place, known for its four, large in-town lakes (there are more than 1,000 in this part of the state) and a great bridge over the river.
+The town—which is proud of its recent rating as the 32nd Best City to Live in America—can be a bit confusing in its layout, but its compact size makes sightseeing manageable.

 The city sits along the western edge of the famed Mesabi Iron Range and includes viewing sites at a handful of open-pit mines.
 The iron mines are a thing of the past, but Grand Rapids is still a major lumber town.
-The impossible-to-miss UPM Blandin Paper Mill (218/327-6682, Wed.-Fri.
-10am-3pm, free, tours during summer only) stands along the river and US-169.
+The impossible-to-miss UPM Blandin Paper Mill (218/327-6200, 10am-2pm Wed.-Fri., free, tours during summer only) stands along the river and US-169.
 One of the world’s largest paper producers, Blandin owns most of the surrounding forests and turns the trees into the stock onto which magazines are printed.

-Three miles southwest of Grand Rapids, well signed along the Great River Road and equidistant via US-169 or US-2, the fine Forest History Center (218/327-4482, Tues.-Sat. summer, daily fall-spring, $10) is a living-history replica of a 20th-century logging camp, complete with nature trails through the surrounding woods and energetic lumberjacks rolling logs and telling tall tales.
+Well signed along the Great River Road and equidistant via US-169 or US-2, 5 mi (8 km) southwest of Grand Rapids, the fine Forest History Center (218/327-4482, Tues.-Sat. summer, Sat. only fall-spring, $10) is a living-history replica of a 20th-century logging camp, complete with nature trails through the surrounding woods and energetic lumberjacks rolling logs and telling tall tales.